-- Discover how becoming a better parent through conscious parenting can help you become a better leader and entrepreneur.
+Discover how becoming a better parent through conscious parenting can help you become a better leader and entrepreneur.

-- Learn how to identify the root causes of problems in business and family life and how this knowledge can help you create lasting change!
+Learn how to identify the root causes of problems in business and family life and how this knowledge can help you create lasting change!

-- She became a divorce attorney because she has always been interested in exploring family dynamics and helping families.
+She became a divorce attorney because she has always been interested in exploring family dynamics and helping families.

-- However, she felt that her job wasn’t helping families the way that she wanted to.
-She then took a break, remarried, and became a parent.
+However, she felt that her job was not helping families the way that she wanted to.
+She then took a break, remarried to husband Sean Duffy, and became a parent.

 Rachel: "Conscious parenting is about becoming more aware of why things are the way they are in our families, specifically when it comes to getting triggered or any kind of struggle we have with our children."

 Conscious parenting is about learning the root causes of parents’ and children’s behaviors.